Curve-Labs/backend-challenge/README.md

 ## Challenge

-Take Balancer’s [configurable rights pool](https://github.com/balancer-labs/configurable-rights-pool), and integrate it as a [scheme](https://daostack.github.io/DAOstack-Hackers-Kit/gettingStarted/setupGenericScheme/) (or multiple schemes) into a DAO powered by [DAOstack’s Arc1.0](https://github.com/daostack/arc').
-The DAO should be able to (1) create new smart pools using the constructor in  `ConfigurableRightsPool.sol` and (2) in govern the parameters of smart pools it has created using `ConfigurableRightsPool.sol`.
-We recommend reading Balancer’s [article on the topic](https://medium.com/balancer-protocol/building-liquidity-into-token-distribution-a49d4286e0d4).

-For the challenge, you will first be required to deploy a smart pool with `CRPFactory.sol`, and transfer its ownership to the DAO.
-From there, you can develop the DAOstack scheme that lets the DAO govern the pool.
-For ConfigurableRightsPool.sol, the DAO should be able to govern the following parameters for its pools:
+For the challenge, you will first be required to deploy a [configurable rights pool](https://github.com/balancer-labs/configurable-rights-pool) with `CRPFactory.sol`, and transfer its ownership to a DAO powered by [DAOstack’s Arc1.0](https://github.com/daostack/arc').
+From there, you can develop the DAOstack [scheme](https://daostack.github.io/DAOstack-Hackers-Kit/gettingStarted/setupGenericScheme/) that lets the DAO govern the pool.
+For `ConfigurableRightsPool.sol`, the DAO should be able to govern the following parameters for its pool:

 - `setPublicSwap(bool publicSwap)` — DAO can pause or unpause the pool
 - `setSwapFee(uint swapFee)` — DAO can set the pool’s swap fee